Moe-hacker/daijin/README.md

 ```
 # About the new version:
 It only contain some basic functions.
 In fact, I just want it to be an example usage of the new tools I wrote.
+# Installation:
+Download the release, and dpkg -i.
+Happy April fool's day every one, though this is really a release.
+So daijin really comes, for any bugs, please report.
 # Developing Guide:
 See [Develop.md](https://github.com/Moe-hacker/daijin/blob/main/Develop.md).